Prompt Injection Attacks: How LLMs Get Exploited and How to Defend Your Application

 4. Signs of prompt injection success

-Respond with JSON:
+Respond with JSON only:

 safe